France–Italy relations: 1919-1945

 In the 1920s there were several sources of friction, but they never escalated into a serious conflict.
 Italy demanded and received parity with the French Navy and terms of battleships at the Washington Conference in 1922.
-Tunisia continued to be a sore point due to its proximity to Italy large population of Italian settlers.
+Tunisia continued to be a sore point due to its proximity to Italy and large population of Italian settlers.
 France considered itself the protector of the independent state of Ethiopia, which Italy had long coveted.
 However, the Italian army was badly defeated at Adowa while trying to conquer Ethiopia in 1896; as a result, prior to 1935 had Italy focused on its colonies in Eritrea and Italian Somaliland.
 In European affairs, Mussolini proposed that four powers, Britain, France, Italy, and Germany cooperate to dominate European and more broadly, world affairs.
 France rejected the idea and the Four-Power Pact signed in July 1933 was vague and was never ratified by the four powers.
 However, after 1933, France tried to be friendly with Mussolini to avoid his support of Hitler's Nazi Germany.